praveen204/Postback-Delivery/README.md

 **go run delivery_agent.go**

-vi) Now click submit in [POSTMAN](https://www.getpostman.com/) for the request.
+vi) Now click submit in locally installed [POSTMAN](https://www.getpostman.com/) for the request.
 A response of “Pushing to Redis Successful!” appears in [POSTMAN](https://www.getpostman.com/).

 vii) Each of the post back objects generated using the request’s data  will be pushed to redis list and response will be generated.
 The running **delivery_agent.go** shows the logs of result in the console  of the server(165.227.0.65) for our reference.